X-DataInitiative/tick/README.md

 ### Requirements

-_tick_ currently works only on Linux/OSX systems and requires Python 3.4 or newer.
+_tick_ currently works on Linux/OSX (Windows is experimental) systems and requires Python 3.4 or newer.
 Please have the required Python dependencies in your Python environment:

 - numpy
 - scipy